Joshuaabeter/Hotel-Reviews-Sentiment-analysis-and-prediction/README.md

 Model Development: Machine learning models, such as Naive Bayes, Decision Tree Classifier, or Random Forest Classifier , are trained on the labeled dataset to classify reviews into positive or negative sentiments.
 Various models and algorithms are explored and evaluated for their performance.
 Model Evaluation: The trained models are evaluated using appropriate metrics such as accuracy, precision, recall, and F1 score.
 Cross-validation techniques are applied to assess the models' generalization performance.

-Requirements
+Requirements:

-Python 3.9
+Python 3.9.
-Pandas
+Pandas.
-NumPy
+NumPy.
-Scikit-learn
+Scikit-learn.
-Natural Language Toolkit (NLTK)
+Natural Language Toolkit (NLTK).
-Matplotlib
+Matplotlib.
-Jupyter Notebook
+Jupyter Notebook.
-Seaborn
+Seaborn.
-Plotly Express
+Plotly Express.

-Results
+Results:

 The project aims to achieve the following outcomes:
 Perform exploratory data analysis to gain insights into the hotel reviews dataset.